View Document Text

 LNW does not charge any performance fees.
 Some investment advisers experience conflicts of interest in

 connection with the side-by-side management of accounts with different fee structures.
-Although these
+Although

-or decrease as the market value of those assets changes over time.
+increase or decrease as the market value of those assets changes over time.

 7. Types of Clients